fruggish/worksheet-generator/README.md

 Before AI generates anything, it will ask a few questions to further clarify your request.
 This allows you to provide more specifics than the prompt tool would allow.

-The generated document will be ordered
+The generated document will be ordered as follows:

+Question sheet: literally the questions

+Answer key: the answers to those questions and explanations

+Study tips & self-check: tips related to the chosen skill(s) and questions the student can ask themselves